Vocademy

 Notice that when the red probe is connected to the positive side of the battery, the meter reads 30 volts, which is the battery voltage.
 This makes perfect sense because the meter is simply connected across the battery.
 When the red probe is moved to the other side of the 20 ohm resistor it reads 20 volts.
 There is a loss of 10 volts from the side of the resistor closest to the battery compared to the side farthest from the battery.
 This voltage drop, as it is called is the same 10 volts read when the meter probes were placed across the resistor.

 When the red probe is moved to the other side of the 30 ohm resistor the meter will read 5 volts.
 There is a loss of another 15 volts.
 This 15 volt drop is the same 15 volts read when the meter was placed directly across the 30 ohm resistor.
 Finally, there is a 5 volt loss across the 10 ohm resistor, leaving zero volts on the negative side of the battery.
 All of the voltage was lost in the process of going around the complete circuit.
 This is like walking downstream along a river.
 As you walk in the direction of flow you go lower and lower.
 Finally you reach the ocean which is as low as you can go.
-Remember that height, like voltage is potential energy.
+Remember that height, like voltage, is potential energy.
 As you walk downstream you go lower and lower losing potential energy.
 As you go around the circuit in the direction of conventional current flow you will have less and less voltage, finally reaching zero volts.
 This is a practical demonstration of Kirchhoff's Voltage Law.
 We start with the battery voltage, then subtract the voltage across each resistor, ending up with zero volts.

 Notice that at the at the end of the circuit the red and black probes are both connected to the same place—the negative terminal of the battery.
 Remember that the voltmeter measures the voltage difference between the probes.
 If the probes are connected to the same point in the circuit there is no difference between them.
 The meter will read 0 volts telling you that there is no voltage difference between the probes.
 The meter does not read 0 volts because there is no voltage there.
 It is only telling you that both probes are at the same voltage.